By consolidating your existing debts into a larger loan repaid over a long term could make the monthly repayments more manageable.

 Pros and cons of using debt consolidation loans

 Clearly the biggest pro is that you bring all of your debts together in one place so they become much easier to manage.
 Not only do you only have one payment to think about, your total monthly repayment is also like to be less than if you pay all of the debts separately.
 With a longer term consolidation loan you are also likely to be paying a lower interest rate, which can be as low as around 5%, than other debt types, particularly store cards and credit cards.
 However you will need to take into account any early repayment fees that are associated with your current debts.

-One potential disadvantage of having a consolidated loan over a longer repayment period is that you may end up paying more in interest over the term of the loan than if you have left them all separate.
-However having one loan that you can reliably pay every month will keep your credit score healthy as long as you maintain the repayments each month, while lots of debts that you may miss payments on by accident will not be good for your credit score and will likely effect your chances of getting credit or a loan in the future.
+One potential disadvantage of having a consolidated loan over a longer period is that you may end up paying more in interest over the term of the loan than if you have left them all separate.
+However having one loan that you can reliably pay every month will keep your credit score healthy, while lots of debts that you may miss payments on by accident will not be good for your credit score.

 What to note when considering a debt consolidation loan